Jayne Mansfield: Death

 On June 28, 1967, Mansfield was in Biloxi, Mississippi, for an engagement at the Gus Stevens Supper Club.
-After midnight, Mansfield; her attorney and partner Sam Brody; Ronald B. Harrison, a 19-year-old driver for the Gus Stevens Supper Club, who was driving; three of her children; and her four Chihuahuas left Biloxi for New Orleans, where Mansfield was to appear on WDSU's Midday Show.
-At about 2:25 a.m. on June 29, on U.S. Highway 90, 1 mi west of the Rigolets Bridge, their car crashed while traveling between 60 and 80 mph into the rear of a tractor-trailer that had slowed down from 50 to 35 mph due to an approaching mosquito insecticide fog-spraying truck that was flashing a red light.
-The three adults in the front seat and two of the dogs died instantly.
+After midnight, Mansfield; her attorney and partner Sam Brody; Ronald B. Harrison, a 19-year-old driver for the Gus Stevens Supper Club, who was driving a 1966 Electra 225 loaned by Stevens; three of her children; and her four Chihuahuas left Biloxi for New Orleans, where Mansfield was to appear on WDSU's Midday Show.
+At about 2:25 a.m. on June 29, on U.S. Highway 90, 1 mi west of the Rigolets Bridge, their car crashed while traveling between 60 and 80 mph into the rear of a tractor-trailer that had slowed down from 50 to 35 mph due to an approaching insecticide fog-spraying truck that was flashing a red light.
+Mansfield, the two other adults in the front seat, and two of the dogs died instantly.
 The children, asleep in the rear seat, survived with minor injuries.
 (Note: In My Mom Jayne, Zoltán Hargitay recalled his mother and Sam Brody were fighting in the front seat, and that she had moved to the back seat next to him at one point.
 He also recalled that she had screamed at the time of the crash.)
 They were rushed to Ochsner Foundation Hospital, where Mickey Hargitay arrived that same day after learning what had happened.